fritzo/pomagma/doc/scheduler_design.md

 ### Surveyor scheduler redesign

-The redesigned scheduler addresses the fundamental completeness issues by implementing **BSP-style partial total ordering** with relaxed atomics and **work stealing** for performance.
+The redesigned scheduler addresses the fundamental completeness issues by implementing **BSP-style partial total ordering** with relaxed atomics and **simple dynamic work distribution** for performance.
 The key insight is that we need strict ordering between phases for correctness, but within each phase, task execution order doesn't matter, eliminating the need for FIFO queues.

 #### Core Design Principles